ranjithvbr/react-todo/README.md

 ## Simple To-do

+Deadly simple react todo app.
-Integrated with Travis CI and Deployed on github Page.
+Unit testcase implemented, Integrated with Travis CI and Deployed on github Page.
+(CI/CD)

 ## What does this product look like ?